acraugh/pds4-context-products/README.md

 Go to the **Code** page for your working copy of *pds4-context-objects* and make sure you are on the branch you created by checking the button on the left under the repo name.
-It should *not* say **main**.
+It should *not* say "main".
 If it does, pull down the menu and select the branch you created for this issue.

 Once on the editing branch, in the folder list click on *data/pds4* and then *context-pds4*.
 Then navigate to the folder where you want to add or update a context object.
 Follow the instructions in the [README for the repo](README.md) to either [add](README.md#to-create-a-new-context-product) or [update](README.md#to-update-an-existing-context-product) the product.

-To create a new file, click the **Add File** menu in the upper right corner.
-To edit an existing file, first select the file to see the current contents, then click on the pencil icon in the upper right of the file display window to edit the file.
-To rename a file, open it in the editor and edit the file name in the edit box above the content display.
+- To create a new file, click the **Add File** menu in the upper right corner.
+- To edit an existing file, including one that has been renamed, first select the file to show the current contents, then click on the pencil icon in the upper right of the file display window to edit the file.
+- To rename a file, open
+it in the editor and edit the file name in the edit box above the content display.
 The edit box is at the end of the file path.